Abhishek-kanaujia/DATA-ANALYST-PORTFOLIO/Customer Churn Analysis & Prediction/README.md

 5. [Actionable Insights & Recommendations](#actionable-insights--recommendations)
 6. [Requirements](#requirements)
 7. [Instructions to Run](#instructions-to-run)

-## Overview

-This is a data analysis and machine learning project focused on predicting customer churn for a telecommunications company.
-The project uses SQL for data cleaning and preprocessing, Power Query and DAX in Power BI for data transformation and visualization, and machine learning algorithms for churn prediction.
-The final result is an interactive dashboard that provides insights into customer churn and predictions.

 ## Tools used:
 PostgreSQL, Power BI, Python (for machine learning)